Azure Database for MySQL - Single Server service tiers

 Reaching the storage limit

-Servers with less than equal to 100 GB provisioned storage are marked read-only if the free storage is less than 512MB or 5% of the provisioned storage size.
+Servers with less than or equal to 100 GB provisioned storage are marked read-only if the free storage is less than 5% of the provisioned storage size.
 Servers with more than 100 GB provisioned storage are marked read only when the free storage is less than 5 GB.

 We recommend that you turn on storage auto-grow or to set up an alert to notify you when your server storage is approaching the threshold so you can avoid getting into the read-only state.
 For more information, see the documentation on how to set up an alert.

 Storage auto-grow prevents your server from running out of storage and becoming read-only.
 If storage auto grow is enabled, the storage automatically grows without impacting the workload.
-For servers with less than equal to 100 GB provisioned storage, the provisioned storage size is increased by 5 GB as soon as the free storage is below the greater of 1 GB or 10% of the provisioned storage.
-For servers with more than 100 GB of provisioned storage, the provisioned storage size is increased by 5% when the free storage space is below the greater of 10 GB or 5% of the provisioned storage size.
+For servers with less than or equal to 100 GB provisioned storage, the provisioned storage size is increased by 5 GB when the free storage is below 10% of the provisioned storage.
+For servers with more than 100 GB of provisioned storage, the provisioned storage size is increased by 5% when the free storage space is below 10 GB of the provisioned storage size.
 Maximum storage limits as specified above apply.

 Remember that storage can only be scaled up, not down.

 When you change the number of vCores, the hardware generation, or the pricing tier, a copy of the original server is created with the new compute allocation.
 After the new server is up and running, connections are switched over to the new server.
 During the moment when the system switches over to the new server, no new connections can be established, and all uncommitted transactions are rolled back.
-This window varies, but in most cases, is less than a minute.
+This downtime during scaling can be around 60-120 seconds.
+The downtime during scaling is dependent on database recovery time, which can cause the database to come online longer if you have heavy transactional activity on the server at the time of scaling operation.
+To avoid longer restart time, it is recommended to perform scaling operations during periods of low transactional activity on the server.

 Scaling storage and changing the backup retention period are true online operations.
 There is no downtime, and your application isn't affected.
 As IOPS scale with the size of the provisioned storage, you can increase the IOPS available to your server by scaling up storage.